PGM-Lab/InferPy/docs/notes/vae_mnist.rst

 Usage of the inferred model
 ----------------------------------

-Once optimization is finished, we might consider using the model with the inferred parameters.
+Once optimization is finished, we can use the model with the inferred parameters.
 For example, we might obtain the hidden representation of the original data, which is done by passing such data through the decoder.
 Edward does not provide any functionality for this purpose, so we will use TensorFlow code: